-The following table sets forth certain information about the current members of the Company's Board of Statutory Auditors, who have been appointed by the shareholders' meeting of April 23, 2007:
+The following table sets forth certain information about the current members of the Company's Board of Statutory Auditors, who have been appointed by the shareholders' meeting of April 2, 2010.

 Name Position Member since

 Richard P. Murphy Chairman of the Board of Statutory Auditors 2002

 Giorgio R. Fumagalli Permanent auditor 2007

 Lucio G. Ricci Permanent auditor 2002

-Michele Ghiringelli Alternate auditor 2007

 Luca G. Caretta Alternate auditor 2007

+Chiara Peja Alternate auditor 2010

-Each of the members of the Company's Board of Statutory Auditors also serve as statutory auditors for several other Italian and pharmaceutical companies.
+Each of the members of the Company's Board of Statutory Auditors also serves as statutory auditors for several other Italian and pharmaceutical companies.